shinyhealthtools/medmodr/CONTRIBUTING.md

 ---

 ## Community
-Community collaboration is central to the continued development of MedModr.
+Community collaboration is central to the continued development of `MedModr`.
 You can participate by:
 - **GitHub Issues:** Report bugs and request new features.
 - **Pull Requests:** Submit code improvements and enhancements.
 - **Discussions:** Share ideas, ask questions, and collaborate with other contributors.

 ---

-Every contribution whether it is code, documentation, testing, or educational material helps make MedModr more accessible and strengthens the global open-science community.
+Every contribution whether it is code, documentation, testing, or educational material helps make `MedModr` more accessible and strengthens the global open-science community.